chahatbhatia1/Namaste-React-Series/4.Talk is cheap, show me the code. /theory/theory.md

 ## Q: What is `React Fiber`?
-A: React Fiber is a concept of ReactJS that is used to render a system faster, smoother and smarter.
+A: React Fiber is a concept of ReactJS that is used to render a system faster, smoother and smarter in cases where animations and user interactions are a key factor.
 The Fiber reconciler, which became the default reconciler for React 16 and above, is a complete rewrite of React’s reconciliation algorithm to solve some long-standing issues in React.
 Because Fiber is asynchronous, React can:
 - Pause, resume, and restart rendering work on components as new updates come in